codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do bees do after they are married?
-They go on a honeymoon.
+I have the heart of a lion... and a lifetime ban from the San Diego Zoo.

 ## Daily Trivia

-What programming language was GitHub written in?
+The C programming language was created by this American computer scientist.
- 1. Python
+ 1. Dennis Ritchie
- 2. JavaScript
+ 2. al-Khwārizmī
- 3. Ruby
+ 3. Tim Berners Lee
- 4. Lua
+ 4. Willis Ware

 <details>
   <summary>Answer</summary>
-  Ruby
+  Dennis Ritchie
 </details>